harshithamlvrs/CP_webdev_3_flashcard_part2/README.md

     </a>
   </div>
 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with Loom and Imagi
+GIF created with Loom and Imgur
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows